WHAT IS YOUR TEACHER TO CHILDREN RATIO?

 - The quality of its policies, processes and approach to safeguarding.

 HOW OLD DO YOU HAVE TO BE TO COME TO THE HIVE?

 The Hive is for children between 5 1/2 and 13, who work in small age appropriate groups.
-Unfortunately we can only accept 5-year-old children who have completed Reception and are ready to start Year 1.
+Unfortunately we can only accept children younger than 5 1/2 if they have completed Reception and are ready to start Year 1.
 We cannot be flexible in this area.

 WHAT TIME CAN I DROP AND PICK UP MY CHILD?

 Our Missions start at 9.30am and run through to 4.30pm.
 We also offer an extended care option from 8.30am through to 6pm for an additional £4 per session.
 Click here for more information.
 Please note that we charge a fine for parents picking up their children later than 6pm, as we have to pay our staff extra time.

 CAN A NANNY, FRIEND OR FAMILY MEMBER COLLECT MY CHILD?

 Childminders, friends or family members that have been authorised in writing by you at registration to collect your child from camp are able to collect.
 We ask that all parents/ family members collecting children bring the unique booking ID number when collecting, in order to confirm that they are authorised to collect.

 WHAT SHOULD MY CHILD WEAR FOR CAMP?